Clydesdale Amateur Rowing Club

-Clydesdale Amateur Rowing Club (abbreviated to Clydesdale ARC, or CARC) is Scotland's largest rowing club, located on the River Clyde in the centre of Glasgow.
+Clydesdale Amateur Rowing Club (abbreviated to Clydesdale ARC, or CARC) is a rowing club, located on the River Clyde in the centre of Glasgow.
 It is successful each year in many events at the Scottish Rowing Championships and is affiliated to Scottish Rowing.

 History

-Clydesdale Amateur Rowing Club was officially formed in 1857, however, evidence exists to suggest that the club was actually first formed in 1856; the first club annual report, dated to 1856, identifies the formation of the club as occurring “in a small meeting, convened in Steele’s Coffee-Room, where, with Arethusa Albert Small Esq. as chairman, your secretary moved, the creation of an humble rowing club”.
+Clydesdale Amateur Rowing Club was officially formed in 1857, however, significant evidence exists to indicate that the club was first formed in 1856; the first club annual report, dated to 1856, identifies the formation of the club as occurring “in a small meeting, convened in Steele’s Coffee-Room, where, with Arethusa Albert Small Esq. as chairman, your secretary moved, the creation of an humble rowing club”.
 It was originally named the Clydesdale Gentlemen Amateur Rowing Club.
+Furthermore on 7 June 1856 the club were given the patronage of the annual Flag Regatta of the City of Glasgow Regatta Club and participated in several events including the Glasgow Royal Regatta in August 1856.

 Rangers Football Club were formed by four founders of the rowing club – brothers Moses McNeil and Peter McNeil, Peter Campbell and William McBeath – who met at West End Park (now known as Kelvingrove Park) in March 1872.
 Rangers' first match, in May that year, was a goalless friendly draw with Callander on Flesher's Haugh situated on Glasgow Green.

+The club won two national titles at the 2024 British Rowing Championships and the 2025 British Rowing Club Championships.